Students will see beyond the kids table as they research the significance of Thanksgiving.

 Students track their ancestors' voyages to America in this Thanksgiving lesson plan focused on diverse cultural heritages.

-Students explore the customs of 17th century Pilgrims and Wampanoag people with these four learning activities.
+Students explore the customs of 17th century Pilgrims and Wampanoag people with these three learning activities.

 Teach the first Thanksgiving and the history of the holiday with these Thanksgiving books.